Submit Article

 What Were the Facts of This Case?

-Crucially for sentencing, the appellant had a prior conviction on 12 August 2013 for consuming monoacetylmorphine under s 8(b)(ii) of the MDA, punishable under s 33A(1) of the MDA.
-That earlier conviction was an LT-1 offence and resulted in a sentence of five years’ four months’ imprisonment and three strokes of the cane.
-Because that LT-1 conviction had not been set aside, the appellant was liable under s 33A(2) of the MDA as an LT-2 offender for the present consumption offence.
+Prior to this offense, the appellant had been convicted on 12 August 2013 for consuming monoacetylmorphine, a specified drug under the MDA, for which he was sentenced to five years and four months' imprisonment and three strokes of the cane.
+This was an LT-1 offense.
+As this conviction had not been set aside, the appellant was liable to be punished under Section 33A(2) of the MDA as an LT-2 offender for the current offense of consuming methamphetamine.

 How Did the Court Analyse the Issues?